TheWhiteTower16/TheWhiteTower16/README.md

 ## About

 Security in the age of AI is the most important and complex challenge of our time.
-Autonomous systems endowed with human-like intelligence and agency are beginning to navigate both global and local networks.
+Autonomous systems endowed with human-like intelligence and agency are beginning to both the digital and physical world.
 These agents will play an ever-increasing role in our economies, governments, and cultures, promising untold gains in productivity and prosperity.
-However, they also present a set of novel and nearly boundless attack surfaces, as well as threats, that security has not kept up with.
+However, they also present a set of novel and nearly boundless attack surfaces that security has not kept up with.
 I hope to help bring attention to this issue and help combat it.

 ### Projects